How To Tell If Your Home Has Hard Water & How to Deal With It

 Is Hard Water Harmful?

 Hard water leave behind deposits known as scale.
 This builds upon the exterior and interior of the plumbing.
 This buildup of scale can require more frequent cleaning of surfaces that come into contact with hard water.
 What is harmful about this is, scale buildup from hard water clogs pipes, reduces water flow and limits the lifetime of your appliances such as water heaters and coffee makers.
-Although it can be a great inconvenience, the scale is not harmful to health.
+It can be a great inconvenience and even harmful to health.

 Why Hard Water Is A Problem